wangjia007bond/2018-Developer-Program-Final-Project/README.md

 # 2018-Developer-Program-Final-Project

 ## TradeMyUsedStuff
-The best online marketplace to buy and sell used stuff, you can uplist your used goods and buy goods which in the website.
+The best online marketplace to buy and sell used stuff, you can uplist your used goods and buy goods which are in the website.

 ### Flow Chart
 ![flowchart][flowchart]